sanity-io/hydrogen-sanity/package/README.md

 `hydrogen-sanity` comes with a preconfigured route for this purpose.
 It checks the value of a secret in the URL used by Presentation tool - and if valid - writes the `projectId` to the Hydrogen session.

+> [!NOTE]
+>
+> By default, `hydrogen-sanity` will enable stega-encoded Content Source Maps when preview mode is enabled.
+>
+> You can learn more about Content Source Maps and working with stega-encoded strings in [the documentation](https://www.sanity.io/docs/stega).

 Add this route to your project like below, or view the source to copy and modify it in your project.

 ```tsx